6 Vital Parts to Retirement Readiness

 Many people share the same concerns about their retirement readiness: Will I run out of money?
 Should I sell my house or downsize?
 Can I afford to keep my lifestyle?
 Additionally, retirees often make it through the honeymoon stage of retirement, only to find themselves left feeling bored and unfulfilled.
 As we see it, we have two parts of our job as financial planners.
 One part requires helping clients answer the three questions above.
 The other part is to help them consider all facets of retirement planning, including behavioral and emotional aspects.

-What factors are most significant in determining retirement preparedness?
+What factors are most significant in determining retirement readiness?

 Naturally, finance plays a large roll in retirement readiness, but there are other pieces that should be considered as part of a comprehensive guide to retirement.
 We focus on six key areas: activities, wellness, relationships, interaction and development and finance: